joshuarandria/csc5002microproject/README.md

 To compile and install, execute the following command: mvn clean install

+To run the scenario of the demonstrator:
+ ./run_scenario_w_mapviewer.sh

+ need to press ENTER when tour of joe and avrel finished ("endLoop") to clean the project after running

 To create the glassfish docker image, start the container, test it, and stop and remove it: docker build -t glassfish6-tsp-csc - < dockerfile